 - a signed copy of the Grant Agreement/Decision, its annexes and other relevant information.
-Particular attention should be paid to the Description of the Action and the Budget; - the Final Financial Report (which includes a narrative and a financial section). - 2) Final Financial Report and the Grant Agreement/Decision - The Final Financial Report must conform to the model annexed to the Grant Agreement/Decision; - The Final Financial Report should cover the Action or the Work Programme as a whole, regardless of which part of it is financed by the Agency. - 3) Rules for Accounting and Record Keeping
+Particular attention should be paid to the Description of the Action and the Budget; - the Final Financial Report (which includes a narrative and a financial section). - 2) Beneficiary's and co-beneficiaries' legal and VAT status